-Muscatatuck National Wildlife Refuge partners with many other agencies and organization including the Jackson County Visitor Bureau, the Indiana Department of Natural Resources, the Starve-Hollow Recreation Area, and the Jennings County Visitor Bureau.
+Muscatatuck National Wildlife Refuge has many conservation and community partners including the Jackson County Visitor Bureau, the Indiana Department of Natural Resources, the Starve-Hollow Recreation Area, and the Jennings County Visitor Bureau.

 Follow Us Online

 The beautiful wood duck is one of many species that can be found at Muscatatuck National Wildlife Refuge.